 In 2020, however, most PDF documents use AcroForms technology.
 XFA is complex and requires special software from Adobe; the LiveCycle Designer.
 But Adobe no longer sells LiveCycle as a part of Adobe Acrobat and has replaced it with a new content management system called Adobe Experience Manager, which is designed to convert XFA forms into HTML.
 In years past, a variety of third-party applications were built to work with the XFA standard in PDF documents, but over time, PDF documents with embedded XFA forms have become increasingly isolated because few software products remain that support that format.
 Commonly, a PDF form using XFA can be opened and viewed in Acrobat, but not edited.
 Users who try to open an XFA form in a viewing tool that is not specifically designed to interpret XFA will see an error message.
 AcroForms are compatible with a much wider range of software applications, as well as with Acrobat itself.
 Further, XFA was deprecated in the new PDF 2.0 format and is not permitted for use with special ISO formats for PDF documents such as PDF/A, or PDF Archive.
 Google Chrome and most other browsers will not display XFA documents, and XFA is not supported on mobile devices.

 The XFA format is being phased out, and the standard for managing forms within PDF files in the future will be AcroForms.
-We point this out because there still are some users who work with XFA form technology, and the Forms Extension™ for APDFL is designed to manage and convert XFA form documents.
+We point this out because there still are some users who work with XFA form technology, and we have tools available that were designed to manage and convert XFA form documents.
 But if you are going to be building or manipulating PDF forms documents programmatically in the future, knowing to rely on AcroForms rather than XFA is important.
-At Datalogics, we can help with PDF Java Toolkit, a set of APIs specifically designed to work with AcroForms processing, and the new Forms Extension software module, offered to work with the Adobe PDF Library.
+At Datalogics, we can help with PDF Java Toolkit, a set of APIs specifically designed to work with AcroForms processing, as well as our command-line tool PDF Forms Flattener.

 Have questions about how to work with XFA & AcroForms?
 Don’t hesitate to contact us today!